 After three years of construction, Symphony of the Seas the world’s largest cruise ship just set sail from Barcelona, Spain.

-There also have 22 restaurant , 24 pool , big children’s water park, ice-skating rink, and two 43-foot rock-climbing walls.
+There are 22 restaurants , 24 pools , big children’s water park, ice-skating rink, and two 43-foot rock-climbing walls.

 The tallest slide at sea, the ocean’s fastest Internet, and more works of art than the Louvre.

 When it comes to accommodations, the most over-the-top is the “Ultimate Family Suite.”

 Decked out in bold colors, these two-level suites include a host of unusual amenities — think an in-room slide, private cinema, ping pong table and floor-to-ceiling LEGO wall.

 This year, the ship will be traversing the Mediterranean with voyages to Palma de Mallorca, Spain and an Italian sojourn to Florence, Pisa, Rome and Naples.

 Come autumn, Symphony of the Seas will move its home base to Miami, Florida, and launch a series of Caribbean cruises.

 Here is an overview of the fun outdoor activities you can try on Symphony of the Seas.